rOpenGov/dkstat/README.md

 Here are a few simple examples that will go through the basics of requesting data from the StatBank and the structure of the output.

-First, we'll load the library:
+First, we'll load the package:

 ``` r
 library(dkstat)